kal-kyokya/AirBnB_clone/README.md

-This directory is home to all files and Sub-directories needed for successful completion of the Classes and ObjectsAirBnB clone project provided by ALX Africa to the Software Engineering program.
+This directory is home to all files and Sub-directories needed for successful completion of the 'Classes and Objects' AirBnB clone project provided by ALX Africa to its Software Engineering program.

 GENERAL REQUIREMENTS: